 1. Helpless: They feel very powerless and find it difficult to feel safe.
 This is because it happens through your computer or cell phone, which means they feel no place to escape.
 As bullies, majorly used to be anonymous, it’s more difficult to trace.

 2. Humiliated: As all happens online in cyberspace, it’s like an open book, and kids feel exposed.
-The feeling of that something is out there gives the feeling of humiliation.
+The feeling that something is out there gives the feeling of humiliation.

 7. Scared: With threads, images, videos, comments, the text they take into a shell and they often stay scared.

-How to prevent child getting cyberbullied?
+How to prevent children from getting cyberbullied?

-As it’s said, “Precaution is better than cure” it’s better to teach your kid some basic rules and how they can stay safe.
+As it’s said, “Precaution is better than cure” It’s better to teach your kid some basic rules and how they can stay safe.

 1. First important thing is to educate yourself and then address details to your kid.

 2. Tell them to always make their accounts on social media a PRIVATE account and the benefits of having a private account.
 You can cross-check by searching their name on Google search and if their accounts pop up, you can let them know how to change settings to private.